OpenTermsArchive/contrib-versions/Wikipedia/Privacy Policy.md

 This Privacy Policy, however, does not cover some situations where we may gather or process information.
 For example, some uses may be covered by separate privacy policies (like those of the Wikimedia Shop) or sites or services run by third parties (such as third-party developer projects on Wikimedia Cloud Services).
 To understand more about what this Privacy Policy does not cover, please see below.

-ExpandMore on what this Privacy Policy doesn’t cover
+More on what this Privacy Policy doesn’t cover

 This section is part of the Privacy Policy and is meant to explain in detail which situations are not covered by our Privacy Policy.